 Hughes Network Systems wrote the book on satellite data and Internet access network services.
 The pioneering company is a leading provider of broadband satellite network equipment and services to the very small aperture terminal (VSAT) business market.
-It is also a leading provider of satellite Internet access to consumers in North America serving about 575,000 subscribers with its HughesNet service.
+It is also a leading provider of satellite Internet access to consumers in North America serving more than one million subscribers with its HughesNet service.
 Hughes sells communications equipment for mobile satellite-based voice and data network operators and cellular mobile network operators, as well as other users of terrestrial microwave technology.
-Hughes Network Systems is the primary operating subsidiary of Hughes Communications, which was acquired by EchoStar in 2011.

 EchoStar's interest in Hughes Communications stemmed from the company's efforts to diversify its business (which is overwhelmingly drven by sales of digital television set-top boxes to former parent DISH Network), while extending its ability to offer satellite services.
 Hughes' overseas operations also gave EchoStar, which makes the vast majority of its sales in the US, a broader international footprint.